HomeDirectoriesWhat is a Directory in an Organization?

 Version control isn’t just for code.
 Track all directory changes with who, what, when, and why.
 When someone asks, “Why did we delete the Glasgow office listing?” you need answers, not shoulder shrugs.

-The best directory in the world is useless if people don’t know how to use it effectively.
+The best directory in the world is useless if people don’t know how to use it well.

 Create role-specific training paths.
 Executives need different features than entry-level employees.
 Tailor training to what each group actually needs rather than overwhelming everyone with everything.